-Folk Singer, Writer & Political Activist
+Folk Singer, Writer and Political Activist

 Pete Seeger is a folk singer, writer and political activist.
-Considered one of the most important figures in American 20th century music and a leader in the American folk music revival, Seeger recalls his relationship with and respect for Sandburg.
+Considered one of the most important figures in American 20th-century music and a leader in the American folk music revival, Seeger recalls his relationship with and respect for Sandburg.

 Marc Kelly Smith